pixelmatix/smartmatrix-docs/docs/library.md

 matrix.drawRectangle(0,0, matrix.getScreenHeight()-1, matrix.getScreenWidth()-1, {0xff, 0xff, 0xff});
 ```

 LED displays can be very bright, and sometimes you want to dim the display.
-The SmartMatrix library makes this easy without losing color-depth while dimming
+The SmartMatrix Library makes this easy without losing color-depth while dimming
 ```
 void setBrightness(uint8_t brightness);